← Back to Bands

 ...And Justice for All (1988)

-Ideal for listeners who enjoy longer, denser and more technical Metallica songs, especially tracks like One.
+The album for listeners who like longer, denser and more technical Metallica.

-Any top 10 Metallica list leaves out songs that would be top-five material for another band.
-Strong contenders include Blackened, Sad But True, Wherever I May Roam, Fuel and Harvester of Sorrow.
+Any Metallica top 10 leaves out songs that could easily make another band’s greatest-hits list.
+Strong honourable mentions include Blackened, Sad But True, Wherever I May Roam, Fuel, Harvester of Sorrow, Whiplash, Damage, Inc., Orion and Welcome Home (Sanitarium).

 Are Metallica Touring?